Documents

 Notes

 Every document can have a list of notes attached to it.
+When a document is fetched

-# Fetch notes for a document
+# Fetch share links for a document

-notes = await paperless.documents.notes(42)
+links = await paperless.documents.share_links(42)

 # or via a fetched document